applicaster/developer.applicaster.com/book/zappifest/zappifest.md

 #### Prerequisites
 Reach Applicaster support team to generate User access-token, assign plugin_developer role and get valid account id's.
+Note that plugins with no owner account cannot be updated.

 The tool allow you to publish the plugin to Zapp.